For particular products there may be more members added to the product-specific group.

-Each service has its own group on GitLab.
+Each product has its own group on GitLab.
 These are usually sub-groups of the DevOps group.

-Within each service's group, there are usually one or more projects.
+Within each product's group, there are usually one or more projects.
 Projects can be roughly grouped into the following categories:

 - Support and documentation.
 Projects which have repository hosting disabled and exist purely as wiki and/or issue tracking projects.
 These can be the "public" side of private repos if we want to offer public developer focussed documentation or a public issue tracker.

 - Deployment.
-Projects which contain code to deploy a particular service.
+Projects which contain code to deploy a particular product.
 These usually only contain deployment configuration and secrets.
-They are almost always private as they contain deep details of how a service is deployed.
+They are almost always private as they contain deep details of how a product is deployed.

 - Implementation.
-Projects which contain the implementation of services.
-We try to structure our services with the idea that they may be deployed in multiple places or by multiple people.
-As such the implementation of a service should not assume it will be deployed in a particular place or at a particular URL.
+Projects which contain the implementation of products.
+We try to structure our products with the idea that they may be deployed in multiple places or by multiple people.
+As such the implementation of a product should not assume it will be deployed in a particular place or at a particular URL.

 When creating new projects in GitLab we try to follow the conventions below.